appteur/sd_flickrBrowser/README.md

 It has built in search for images matching a given query and will also find images around your selected location.
 (It will use your gps location or allow you to select from a map.)

 ##### Things you should know
 I setup a configuration file in this app where you will need to place your flickr api key before you try to build and run this app.
+First open the file located in FlickrBrowser->Classes->Network->Config->SDNetworkConfig.m
 Look for this method and replace the defined string with your own api key.

 ```objective-c